w3f/polkadot-wiki/docs/general/polkadot-v1.md

 ### Polkadot's Representation

-The Polkadot realy-chain has been represented as a central ring surrounded by multiple parachains attached to it.
+The Polkadot realy-chain has been represented as a relay chain surrounded by multiple parachains attached to it.
 Parachains can communicate with each other using a generalized [cross-chain messaging format (XCM)](./learn-xcm-index) allowing messages to be delivered across chains having different logic.

-### Polkadot's Additional Tasks
+### Polkadot's Additional Functionalities

 The Polkadot relay-chain also manges [crowdloans](../learn/learn-crowdloans.md), [auctions](../learn/learn-auction.md), [staking](../learn/learn-staking.md),